equinor/sepes-experiment/README.md

+# This reposetory is archived.
+**This repository contains experiments and documentation created before the main development started.
+If you’re not interested  in this pre version of sepes you can find the real one at: https://github.com/equinor/sepes**

 # Sepes
 Data sandbox for solution validation with reduced exfiltration risk.

 Right now, this project is mostly in a pre-everything stage.
-So please look at the [wiki](https://github.com/equinor/sepes/wiki) for information about the proposes solution that we want to build.
+So please look at the [wiki](https://github.com/equinor/sepes-experiment/wiki) for information about the proposes solution that we want to build.

 ## Contributing